london-escience/tempss/doc/ClientSideLibrary.md

-# TemPro Client-side Library
+# TemPSS Client-side Library

-The TemPro client-side library is a JavaScript library that provides third-party developers with access to common client-side template/profile management tasks.
+The TemPSS client-side library is a JavaScript library that provides third-party developers with access to common client-side template/profile management tasks.
 Some of the functions supported by the library can be accessed directly in the REST API and the JavaScript functions are provided as higher-level helper functions to simplify API access.

 ## API Functionality
 The main tasks supported by the client-side API are: